edgelesssys/contrast/CONTRIBUTING.md

 1. [Install Nix](https://zero-to-nix.com/concepts/nix-installer)

 2. (Optional) configure Nix to allow use of extra substituters, and profit from our cachix remote cache.
-To allow using additional substituters from the flake.nix, add yourself (or the wheel group) as trusted-user in your nix config.
+To allow using additional substituters from the `flake.nix`, add your user name (or the wheel group) as trusted-user in your nix config.

     On NixOS (in your config):